A geometric characterisation of sensitivity analysis in monomial models: Sensitivity analysis

 where $\Phi$ is the class of convex functions $\phi(x)$, $x\geq 0$, such that $\phi(1)=0$, $0 \, \phi(0/0)=0$ and $0\phi(x/0)=\lim_{x\rightarrow \infty}\phi(x)/x$.
 The I-divergence in Definition~\ref{def:Idiv} can be seen as a special instance of $\phi$-divergences for $\phi(x)=x\ln(x)$.

-\begin{example} Figure~\ref{fig:diss} reports the CD distance and I-divergence for the BN in Example~\ref{ex:BN} under different covariation schemes.
-These plots show the optimality of proportional covariation which for both metrics takes smaller values than the other schemes. \end{example}
+\begin{example} Figure~\ref{fig:diss} reports the CD distance and I-divergence for the BN in Example~\ref{ex:BN} and for variations of $\theta_2$ under different covariation schemes.
+These plots show the optimality of proportional covariation (dashed/dotted line) which for both metrics takes smaller values than the other schemes. \end{example}